gax1985/NSCC/NSCC/Programming I/Oct. 27th - Scope.md

 is *var1* a global variable? yes.
 If we call it in the **someFunction** would *var1* be available for the remainder of the program? when we are creating global variables (assume we do not have *var1*) we are working with something of a value that came from outside of the function.
 In this instance, we have a dependency that is outside of teh function.
 We do not want that!

-If we have the same thing with the execption of adding :
+If we have the same thing with the exception of adding :

 	var1 = 9